 - 1 teaspoon vanilla extract or seeds of 1 vanilla bean

 - 2 tablespoons pure maple syrup, warmed

-Add almonds to blender or food processor blend until creamy, stopping frequently to push the sides down as needed.
-(I found that gently shaking my food processor helped to keep the sides falling so I didn’t have to stop as much.
-But please, please, please use caution if doing this, I don’t want you to break your appliance or hurt yourself.)
+Add almonds to high-speed blender or food processor blend until creamy, stopping frequently to scrape down the sides as needed.
 If adding in extra ingredients, please do so after you have achieved a creamy consistency.